xmeng17/Face-Generation/README.md

 # Face-Generation
-See .ipython Notebook for details
+See .ipynb (Jupyter Notebook) for details